nickbrandt/gitlab-ui/doc/debugging-gitlab-ui-with-gitlab-css.md

 Note that hot reloading features will not affect the GitLab product CSS bundle so you will need to manually rerun the last command to verify your changes.

-### `yarn run test:visual:gitlab` command

-This command only runs visual tests for components that have the `followsDesignSystem: true` flag activated in their `*.documentation.js` file.
-It will include the GitLab product’s final CSS output in the storybook and run the visual snapshots against this version.

-The tests will fail if, after rendering with GitLab CSS (which includes the GitLab UI), one or more components look different.
-These failures highlight how CSS that leaks from GitLab will affect a component’s final look in the product.
-This job is consumed by GitLab CI/CD and most likely will fail locally due to font rendering differences on different platforms.